urfdvw/CircuitPython_keypadi2c/README.rst

 -  The events will almost follow the keystroke order but not 100% strictly.

-   -  This is not visible at an ordinary human being’s typing speed.
+   -  This is not visible at an ordinary human being's typing speed.
    -  But it might affect gameplay if keystroke order matters, such as in rhythm games like DDR.

 Please see examples for details.